laststonedjs/laststonedjs/README.md

 ### Hi!
 My name is Filip, and I'm Software Web Developer 👋

 # About Me
 I am extremely hard working, committed to efficiency and results.
 Successfully identified, diagnosed and fixed website issues.
-Personal growth and learning is one of my core driving forces.
+Resolved web app issues based on external and internal reports. <br/> Personal growth and learning is one of my core driving forces.
 Passionate about tech, product, and improving the world.
+Help to achieve a consistent look and visual theme across the website by promoting uniform fonts, formatting, images and layout.

 # Technical Skilss
 React || React Native || PostgreSQL || Node.js || NoSQL || Advanced Version Control